whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 14. Delete all files in a folder that don’t match a specific file extension
+## 14. Delete All Files in a Folder that don’t Match a Specific File Extension

 How often has it happened to you that you want to clean up a directory but leave some files?
 Instead of doing it little by little, with this command, you can do it in one step indicating which files you want to leave undeleted.